awsdocs/amazon-redshift-developer-guide/doc_source/r_SIN.md

 ## Examples<a name="r_SIN-examples"></a>

-The following example returns the sine of PI:
+The following example returns the sine of `-PI`:

 ```
 select sin(-pi());